Breining Institute credentials are held by addiction professionals in 47 U.S. States and 18 countries.

 - Ten (10) years clinical experience (must have minimum of 155 hours formal AOD education)

-The qualifying exam for the RAS Credential is the Addiction Counselor Exam or “ACE” Exam, which is administered daily at over 500 test centers located throughout the United States and Canada.
+The qualifying exam for the RAS Credential is the Addiction Counselor Exam or “ACE” Exam, available online daily, which may be accessed by your own computer, tablet or phone.
 The ACE Exam was developed, reviewed and validated by nationally-recognized subject matter and psychometric experts to test for the necessary skills and knowledge of an addiction professional.

 You will only need to pass the ACE Exam one time, and will not need to take it again to upgrade to higher-level RAS Credentials.
 For example, if you hold the RAS, you will not need to take the ACE to upgrade to the RAS II.